Webinars

 These defects can be identified through genetic sequencing of DNA taken from retinoblastoma patients' blood and/or tumours.
 Currently, the only way to analyse tumour DNA is by removing the eye, so affected children have to go under general anaesthetic.

-Dr Amy Gerrish at Birmingham University is working on a test that will allow researchers to identify Rb in patients who have not had their eye removed.
+Dr Amy Gerrish at Birmingham Children's Hospital is working on a test that will allow researchers to identify Rb in patients who have not had their eye removed.

 Save the date: Thursday 6 March 2025 at 12:00-13:00.